Inventory Turnover Ratio – Formula, Examples, and Tips

 Inventory control techniques such as ABC analysis will help you categorize your SKUs according to their business value.
 By using the Pareto principle, otherwise known as the 80/20 rule, ABC analysis divides your inventory into three groups, allowing you to designate resources for different SKUs in a more cost-effective manner, and ultimately increase your inventory turnover.

 Smart ordering processes can increase profits as well as inventory turnover.
-By utilizing procurement and inventory management techniques such as safety stock and reorder point, or Just-in-Time, you can make sure that you do not stock up on excessive inventory, keeping holding costs low and inventory turns high.
+By utilizing procurement software and inventory management techniques such as safety stock and reorder point, or just-in-time, you can make sure that you do not stock up on excessive inventory, keeping holding costs low and inventory turns high.

 5. Review your prices

-The wrong pricing strategy could be the reason behind slow inventory turns.
-Having regular discounts could temporarily increase inventory movement but be detrimental for the long run as people will get accustomed to waiting for another discount to make the purchase.
-Instead, do regular analyses of your costs and your prices, of the market situation, of your target group – and adjust your business accordingly.
+The wrong pricing strategy could be the reason behind a low inventory turnover ratio.
+Having regular discounts could temporarily increase inventory movement but be detrimental in the long run as people will get accustomed to waiting for another discount to make the purchase.
+Instead, do regular analyses of your costs and your selling prices, of the market situation, of your target group – and adjust your business accordingly.
 It may be possible to lower prices without making sacrifices in quality and even cut costs at the same time through systematic effort.